Profile pages of 30NOW Facilitators and Speakers

 Do you have a question about this?
 Then share it with Team Support.

-Dzogchen, also known as “the Great Perfection” in Tibetan Buddhism, is an advanced form of meditation and spiritual practice that aims to gain direct insight into the nature of the mind and reality.
+Dzogchen, also known as "the great perfection" in Tibetan Buddhism, is an advanced form of meditation and spiritual practice that aims to gain direct insight into the nature of mind and reality.
 It is considered one of the most refined and profound practices within Tibetan Buddhism.

-Dzogchen is rooted in the Nyingma tradition of Tibetan Buddhism and is also called “Atiyoga”, which means “the highest yoga”.
+Dzogchen is rooted in the Nyingma tradition of Tibetan Buddhism and is also called "Atiyoga," meaning "the highest yoga."
 It is considered the most direct and immediate approach to enlightenment and often requires an experienced teacher to guide the practitioner through the stages of practice.

-The core of Dzogchen meditation is to directly recognize our true nature, our “rigpa” (original consciousness), which is naturally pure, clear and radiant.
+The core of Dzogchen meditation is the direct recognition of our true nature, our “rigpa” (original consciousness), which is naturally pure, clear and radiant.
 It is the realization of our own “buddha nature”, that is, that we are already enlightened in essence.
-Unlike some other meditative approaches, Dzogchen does not seek to change, transform, or achieve something new, but to realize what is already naturally there.
+Unlike some other meditative approaches, Dzogchen does not aim at change, transformation or achieving something new, but at realizing what is already naturally present.

-Dzogchen practice includes various meditative techniques, such as “rigpa” meditation, which involves observing consciousness and recognizing the essence of the mind.
-There are also techniques aimed at transcending concepts and duality to enable direct awareness of the nature of the mind.
+Dzogchen practice includes various meditative techniques, such as "rigpa" meditation, in which one observes consciousness and recognizes the essence of mind.
+There are also techniques aimed at transcending concepts and duality to allow direct perception of the nature of mind.

-Heart meditation, also known as “metta meditation” or “loving-kindness meditation,” is a meditative practice aimed at cultivating loving-kindness and compassion toward yourself and others.
+Heart meditation, also known as "metta meditation" or "loving kindness meditation," is a meditative practice aimed at cultivating loving kindness and compassion toward oneself and others.
 It is a common form of meditation in Buddhist traditions, but it is also practiced in other spiritual and secular contexts.
-Heart meditations can also focus on other heart qualities, for example: gratitude, fellow joy and equanimity.
+Heart meditations may also focus on other heart qualities, such as gratitude, sympathetic joy, and equanimity.

 The core of heart meditation is to develop a sense of unconditional love, kindness, compassion and goodwill for all living beings, including yourself.
 It is based on the realization that every being has the desire to be happy and avoid suffering, and that we are all connected in this desire for happiness.